akfarooqnaveen/akfarooqnaveen/README.md

 - 👋 Hi, I’m @akfarooqnaveen
-- 👀 I’m interested in public cloud, kubernetes
+- 👀 I’m interested in public cloud, kubernetes, microservices
-- 🌱 I’m currently learning Kubernetes CRDs and operators
 <!---
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...